Allan891/ATM-machine/README.md

 ATM Machine in Prolog (DD1351 - Logic for Computer Scientists)

 Model Checking for CTL

-The main puspose of this project is to explore model-checking techniques for Computational Tree Logic (CTL) and implement a proof system tailored for CTL formulas.
-Model checking is used to verify CTL formulas and is implemented here recursively, while addressing challenges posed by loops in the model, which are critical for ensuring termination.
+The main purpose of this assignment is exploring (model checking) techniques for computational tree logic (CTL), and implementing a proof system tailored for CTL formulas.
+Model checking is used for verification of CTL formulas and is here implemented recursively while addressing the challenges posed by loops within the model, which is critical for ensuring termination.

-The development process consisted of three main steps:
+The approach to this assignment has three steps:

 1. Understanding the system.

 2. Implementing the system.

 3. Validating its functionality through different scenarios.

-Initially, the simplest possible case was tested by implementing literal evaluations, checking whether a given start node possessed a specific property.
+I started out by making a skeleton version of the program that could handle the easiest possible case by implementing the literals and checking whether a given start node had a specific property or not.

-In the second step, each successor rule was implemented and tested individually in different scenarios by writing simple models and assertions.
+Step two was implementing every subsequent rule and testing them separately in different scenarios by writing simple models and statements.

-The final step in model checking development involved testing more complex nested rules and running the accompanying test cases.
-A copy of the model checker was created to log each rule that the model deemed true when evaluating a given assertion.
-This debugging method was useful for isolating errors whenever the program produced incorrect results or became unresponsive.
-The solution was then refined by testing it against various similar scenarios.
+The final step of the model checker development was testing with more complicated statements nesting multiple rules and running through the provided test suite.
+We made a copy of our model checker that would write out every rule the model judged as being true while testing a statement and used it if the program gave a incorrect answer or froze on a test file to isolate the problem.
+Then we ran the updated solution through various similar scenarios.

 Model
-The model consists of 12 states, representing a simplified version of an ATM machine.
-The states and properties are named in a way that makes them self-explanatory.
-The model illustrates the various states required to access an account, allowing users to either view their balance or withdraw money.
-It also accounts for cases where a withdrawal is denied and includes branches that handle scenarios involving incorrect PIN entries, showing the possible state transitions in such cases.
+Our model consists of 12 states and represents a simplified version of a ATM-machine.
+The states and properties are named in a way that makes them pretty self-explanatory.
+In short the model shows the different states in accessing a account and either displaying the account balance or withdrawing money.
+It does also account for the possibility of the withdrawal being denied as well as having a branch for showing the different states and possible transitions in the eventuality of a incorrect pin being entered.

-The file ATM-machine.prolog is included the for this project.
+The file ATM-machine.prolog include the code for this project.